AdobeDocs/core-services.en/help/interface/attributes.md

 ## Examples of Customer Attributes in Analytics and Target {#section_4E77650F6CEE4C4ABCD0B3221A5AE5D9}

-After the data resides in the Experience Cloud, you can customize it and share it to solutions for reporting, segmentation, activities, and campaigns.
+After the data resides in Experience Cloud, you can customize it and share it to solutions for reporting, segmentation, activities, and campaigns.

 For example: